 Dave Hazlehurst, Partner Ph., Creative

-The world of Human Resources has changed and the importance of data analysis within recruitment is also increasing.
-Start collecting data, analyze it and take it into your process.
-Victoria Farrelly, senior recruiter at Uber, stressed that data is a powerful weapon but that we should not forget that we are still working with people.
-We have to keep nuanced.
+The world of Human Resources has changed and so has the importance of data analysis in recruitment.
+Start collecting data, analyse it and incorporate it into your process.
+Victoria Farrelly, senior recruiter at Uber, emphasized that data is a powerful weapon but we must not forget that we are still working with people.
+We need to keep nuancing.

-But how does that work in practice?
+What happens in practice when recruiting a new candidate?
 With this concrete application we want to give you an example of how recruitment and selection really work.
 As a tech company, we chose the recruitment process of a developer.

-This is of course best known to us, but is also applicable to other profiles.
+This is of course best known to us, but it is also applicable to other profiles.